ionic-team/capacitor/site/docs-md/getting-started/index.md

 npm run capacitor init
 ```

-When prompted for the starter template to use, choose either the official Ionic template, or
-select blank.
-Note: blank does not come with any UI framework which you will most likely need!
+As of version 0.1.0, this will create a very simple starting app with no UI library that you should nuke before
+starting your own app.

 ## Using Capacitor Starter with Ionic Framework

 Integration into the Ionic CLI is coming soon.
-For now, use our stock starter.

-First, clone the project as shown above, then select the "Ionic" starter when prompted.
+For now, create a new ionic app using `ionic start`, then follow the steps below to add
+Capacitor to an existing web app (in this case, your new Ionic app).

 ## Adding Capacitor to an existing web app